 Toy Industry Associaton (TIA) Statement on the Use of XRF Technology

 It is extremely important that persons using an XRF device are trained in how to operate the instrument properly, that they know how to interpret the results in accordance with all safety standards and rules, and that they understand the limits of the technology.
-Some materials require the use of High density X-Ray Fluorescence (XRF) technology, methods, and equipment rather than standard XRF, although neither of these methods is suitable to determine compliance with certain standards.
+Some materials require the use of High-Density (XRF) technology, methods, and equipment rather than standard XRF, although neither of these methods is suitable to determine compliance with certain standards.

 Improper use of such instruments by untrained or under-trained operators is dangerous to individuals in the vicinity of the testing and can easily result in readings that are inaccurate and misleading.
 We have seen numerous examples of products being tested by untrained personnel and erroneously reported as containing high levels of certain substances because the XRF testing has been conducted incorrectly.